 We Love Nelson

-This route includes the easiest wine cycling on the Great Taste Trail so if you want a relaxed day visiting the vineyards on the plains, this trip is for you.
+On this ride, you can enjoy the easiest wine cycling on the Great Taste Trail, so if you want a relaxed day visiting the vineyards on the plains, this trip is for you.
 As well as the wineries, it offers a chance to explore historic rural landscapes around Brightwater and Wakefield, the coastal sections with a fabulous swimming beach and the foodie village of Mapua.
 Beyond Mapua, the trail passes through the heart of the apple country, which is peppered with trail side fruit stalls in the summer time.
 The route ends on the golden shores of Kaiteriteri – gateway to the Abel Tasman National Park.

-Day 1.
-The Gentle Cycling Company to Wakefield (22km)
+The Gentle Cycling Company to Wakefield (22 km)

 The first leg of your trip follows the Great Taste Trail Rail Route to Wakefield.
 Before you leave the urban area, you might want to call at McCashins Brewery, Kitchen & Bar for some refreshments.
 This is the easy, flat, wine cycling day in the densest area of wineries on the whole of the trail.
 The wineries here are small and generally family-owned.
 Not all vineyards are open 7 days so check our map before you leave.
 Brightwater Vineyard is on the route and this vineyard won the Air NZ Trophy for their Pinot Noir in 2015.
-Beyond Brightwater, the trail continues 8km to the charming historic village of Wakefield.
+Beyond Brightwater, the trail continues 8 km to the charming historic village of Wakefield.
 The last section of trail through to Wakefield is likely to be your favourite section, as the countryside here is dotted with pretty rural buildings and large trees.
 The new Spooners Tunnel section of trail can be added to the route today.
 This Spooners Tunnel section of trail is due for completion by summer 2018/2019 - please check our news page for more information.

-Day 2.
-Wakefield to Mapua via Mapua Ferry (28km or 38km)
+Wakefield to Mapua via Mapua Ferry (28 km or 38 km)

 Extra night option: Linger Longer in Mapua